Measuring responsibility: How do we assess the mines supplying the renewable energy transition?

 - Speakers: IRMA Executive Director Aimee Boulanger, and Assurance Director Michelle Smith

-- Topics will include: The IRMA process, how this independent audit occurred, how stakeholders can use this audit report
+- The IRMA process, how this independent audit occurred, how stakeholders can use this audit report

 - Register here